United Capital Partners

-UCP Investment Group is an independent asset management company investing in publicly traded securities and private companies with a primary focus on the Russian market.
+UCP Investment Group is a Russian independent asset management company investing in publicly traded securities and private companies.

 UCP’s investment portfolio includes assets in the industrial, oil & gas and infrastructure sectors, retail and consumer goods, private pension funds and internet technologies.
 As of August 2013, the total value of assets under management was estimated at 3.5 billion dollars.

 History

 UCP was established in 2006 by a group of former employees and shareholders of United Financial Group (UFG), one of the Russia’s largest investment banks, following UFG’s acquisition by Deutsche Bank.
 Ilya Sherbovich, the former president of UFG, was the originator of the idea to create UCP; however he only became president of UCP in September 2007 after the integration of UFG into DeutscheUFG.
 At that point, he also became the owner of a controlling stake in UCP.

 Following Sherbovich’s move from Deutsche Bank about 20 people also left the firm to join UCP, including two managing directors of the investment banking department – Victoria Lazareva and Mikhail Trofimov.

 UCP has acquired a reputation as an activist investor seeking to increase the capitalization of its portfolio companies by ensuring compliance with the rules and standards of corporate governance.

 As of 2016, Ilya Sherbovish, president and managing partner, owns 77.7% of UCP Group of companies.